YongoDavid/DEMO-2024-DECEMBER/README.md

 DEC 17
 New day , ar;y morning dose!
-i have made another UI  update on the chat app , i will be leaving the chat app for today and focus on the SAFETY AID project.
+i have made another UI  update on the chat app , i will be leaving the chat app for today and focus on the SAFETY AID project. my front-end is not displaying so lets still and solve that and move on from there(lets see how it goes)